-The Easiest Fruit or Berry Tart with Vanilla Pudding was my grandmother’s cake.
+This vanilla pudding cake was my grandmother’s cake.
 THE cake!
-The only one I ever remember her making, except the traditional Cozonac – Romanian Sweet Bread with Walnuts.
-She started making this when I was about 10 or 11 years old, so after the fall of communism in Romania, when we finally had access to such “exotic” things as canned fruit and Dr. Oetker vanilla pudding powder.
-And ready made cake bases.
+The only one I ever remember her making, except the traditional Romanian Cozonac.
+She started making this after the fall of communism in Romania, when we finally had access to such “exotic” things as canned fruit, vanilla pudding powder and ready-made cake bases.

-Yes, you read that right: ready made cake bases!
-My grandmother never ate any cake at all and she never baked anything, except cozonac, which she only baked twice a year (for Easter and Christmas) as well.
-And because she didn’t eat cake, she never had any interest in learning how to bake even the simplest cake base.
-So, imagine her joy when she discovered that there was such a thing as a ready made cake base.
+Yes, you read that right: ready-made cake bases!
+Because she didn’t eat cake, my grandma never had any interest in learning how to bake even the simplest cake.
+So, imagine her joy when she discovered that there was such a thing as a ready-made cake base.

 - 80 g/ 2.8 oz/ 2/3 cup all-purpose flour